 Similarly, if the baghouse dust were sent to a facility at which lead was recovered from the dust prior to shipment to the fertilizer producer, the baghouse dust would also be a solid waste under 40 CFR 261.2(c)(1)(i)(B) because it continues to be a characteristic sludge which is to be used to produce a fertilizer.
-This is the case because some portion of the dust is to be used in a manner constituting disposal, even though another portion (the recovered lead) will not be used in such a way.
+The regulatory determination does not change because some portion of the dust is to be used in a manner constituting disposal, even though another portion (the recovered lead) will not.
 In other words, the solid waste determination for a recycled material is made at the point of generation of the waste, and takes into account the entire waste recycling process, not just the first step in a waste recycling train.
+Any step which involves use in a manner constituting disposal (or burning for energy recovery) causes the waste to be a solid waste from the point of generation on.
+Any portions of the waste that are separated from the waste and recycled in ways that do not involve use constituting disposal (or burning for energy recovery) may no longer be solid wastes (depending on applicable regulations).

 For completeness it should also be noted that the regulatory status of the dust after the lead recovery step would depend on whether the dust exhibited any hazardous waste characteristics.
 Thus, if the dust exhibited a characteristic it would continue to be a solid and hazardous waste, again because it would be a characteristic sludge to be used in a manner constituting disposal.
 On the other hand, if the dust did not exhibit any characteristics after the lead recovery step, it would not be a hazardous waste at that point.
 Once the regulatory status of a recycled material is determined, the applicable management requirements are specified in 40 CFR 261.6.
 For the characteristic sludge which is to be used in a manner constituting disposal, the generator and any transporters would be subject to the applicable requirements of 40 CFR Parts 262, 263, and 268 (including use of the manifest), and the recycling facility (storer) to the applicable requirements of Subparts A through L of 40 CFR Parts 264 and 265 268, 270, and 124.
 (See 40 CFR §§ 261.6(a)(2)(i), 266.21, and 266.22.)
-The recycling process itself (lead recovery and/or fertilizer production), assuming it is legitimate recycling, would not be subject to Subtitle C regulation.
+The recycling process itself (lead recovery and/or fertilizer production), assuming it is legitimate, recycling would not be subject to Subtitle C regulation.

-Once the fertilizer is produced, if it meets the conditions of 40 CFR 266.20(b) (i.e., is produced for the general public's use and meets the applicable land disposal restrictions treatment standards in 40 CFR Part 268, Subpart D), the fertilizer is not presently subject to regulation (although under 40 CFR \$261.2(c)(1)(i)(B) the fertilizer remains a solid waste, and 40 CFR 268.7(b)(7) recordkeeping requirements would be applicable).
+Once the fertilizer is produced, if it meets the conditions of 40 CFR 266.20(b) (i.e., is produced for the general public's use and meets the applicable land disposal restrictions treatment standards in 40 CFR Part 268, Subpart D), the fertilizer is not presently subject to regulation (although under 40 CFR 261.2(c)(1)(i)(B) the fertilizer remains a solid waste, and 40 CFR 268.7(b)(7) recordkeeping requirements would be applicable).
 If the fertilizer did not meet the conditions of 40 CFR 266.20(b), use of the product would be subject to 40 CFR 266.23 (i.e., full Subtitle C regulation).